Juvenile delinquent: conduct of the trial before the juvenile court (former procedure)

 By a judge

-• In case of fifth-class ticket or offense, the juvenile court may be seised by the juvenile judge.
+• In case of fifth class ticket or offense, the juvenile court may be seised by the juvenile judge.

-By the prosecutor
+By the Public Prosecutor

-However, this procedure applies only if the facts are clear and the minor's personality is well known.
+• The facts are clear and the minor's personality is well known

 The prosecutor receives the minor with his lawyer and indicates the facts of which he is accused.
 He informs him that he is being sent to the juvenile court for trial, and informs him of the date and time of the hearing.